Mediterranean Diet for Bodybuilding – Overview

 How Long Should the Mediterranean Diet Be Followed?

-Since the Mediterranean diet does not have any adverse effects, there is no time limit.
+Since the Mediterranean diet has no adverse effects, there is no time limit.

-With this diet, you can make the diet a lifestyle as long as you make sure to get enough nutrients and do not starve the body.
+With this diet, you can make the diet a lifestyle as long as you get enough nutrients and do not starve the body.

 Avoid foods with artificial sweeteners.
 Do not fry any of the foods.
 Eat steamed or grilled foods.